yellowmessenger/documentation/docs/platform_concepts/growth/dashboards.md

 #### Filter data by date range
-You can filter data for a specific date range.

-**To filter data by duration**:

-Navigate to **Insights** > **Dashboard** and use the Date filter to select your preferred date range.
+To filter data by duration, navigate to **Insights** > **Dashboard** and use the Date filter to select your preferred date range.
 This date range selection will apply to all the reports of the dashboard.

    ![](https://i.imgur.com/NztrxaE.png)